Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

   * Sapien no longer crashes if a BSP fog plane has a fog region set to NONE.
   * Recording and model view modes no longer cause a crash on closing Sapien.
   * Closing the _Output window_ now properly sets its handle to NULL.
+  * The _New instance_ and _Delete_ buttons in the hierarchy view are now properly disabled when not applicable.

 ## Guerilla
 * Guerilla now features a modern Windows file open dialog which includes locations like quick access.